HiAS7/The-Sauce-Book-Online/_classes/Paladin.md

 17th |hold monster, wall of force
 ##### CHANNEL DIVINITY
-When you take this oath at 3rd level, you gain the follow— ing two Channel Divinity options.\
+When you take this oath at 3rd level, you gain the follow— ing two Channel Divinity options.<br/>
 **Emissary of Peace.** You can use your Channel Divinity to augment your presence with divine power.
-As a bonus action, you grant yourself a +5 bonus to Charisma (Persuasion) checks for the next 10 minutes.\
+As a bonus action, you grant yourself a +5 bonus to Charisma (Persuasion) checks for the next 10 minutes.<br/>
 **Rebuke the Violent.** You can use your Channel Divin— ity to rebuke those who use violence.
 Immediately after an attacker within 30 feet of you deals damage with an